How to Stitch on Double-Fold Bias Tape

 Two-Step Double Fold Bias Tape Stitching

-Now, fold the bias tape back up and flip it over to encase the unfinished edge.
+Now, fold the bias tape back up over the seam and flip it over to encase the unfinished edge.
+Make sure the loose raw edge is turned back under on the original fold.
 Press and pin it in place.
-Sew it about 1/8 inch from the edge on the opposite side of the first line of stitching.
+Edgestitch very close to the edge of the tape on the opposite side of the first line of stitching.